 - All fire exit doors are unlocked during the working day.
-However, the Site Supervisor is responsible for the unlocking of all exit doors in the morning and locking the doors at night. - That ALL heaters are kept clear and unobstructed. - That escape routes and fire exits doors are kept clear at ALL times. - Classroom displays where possible will not be above heaters, and, if this is unavoidable, they will be securely fixed and regularly maintained. - Display boards to main escape corridors are not excessive so as to course a fire hazard. - Combustible materials (paper, card, fabrics etc) are not stored near to sockets, lights or other electrical appliances. - Do NOT overload plug sockets and extension leads. - Do NOT daisy chain extension leads. - Unnecessary lights or electrical appliances (Computers, printers, TV, DVD and video, fans, laminator toaster, etc) are to be switched OFF when not in use and where possible unplugged. - All electrical items, plugs and cables are checked half yearly by visual inspection and to be PAT tested every year or as directed and registered on Parago Asset Register.
+However, the breakfast club leader is responsible for the unlocking of all exit doors in the morning and the Site Supervisor is responsible for locking all the doors at night. - That ALL heaters are kept clear and unobstructed. - That escape routes and fire exits doors are kept clear at ALL times. - Classroom displays where possible will not be above heaters, and, if this is unavoidable, they will be securely fixed and regularly maintained. - Display boards to main escape corridors are not excessive so as to course a fire hazard. - Combustible materials (paper, card, fabrics etc) are not stored near to sockets, lights or other electrical appliances. - Do NOT overload plug sockets and extension leads. - Do NOT daisy chain extension leads. - Unnecessary lights or electrical appliances (Computers, printers, TV, DVD and video, fans, laminator toaster, etc) are to be switched OFF when not in use and where possible unplugged. - All electrical items, plugs and cables are checked half yearly by visual inspection and to be PAT tested every year or as directed and registered on Parago Asset Register.
 All electrical items to display a current PAT test label.